LoiNguyenCS/SafeInternetAccessChecker/README.md

 # Safe Internet Access Checker

 SafeInternetAccessChecker is a **Detekt rule** designed to enforce safe internet access in Kotlin applications.
-It is implemented based on the notion of an **effect system**, a system used to track the side effects of functions.
+It is implemented based on the notion of an **effect system**, a static system used to track the side effects of functions.
 It ensures that risky internet connection function calls do not exist inside targeted functions.

+---

-## Effect System Rules:
+## Checking Rules:
 The checker operates using an effect system consisting of two effects:

 1. **`@Safe` (Default Effect)**